deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

   It should recognize it and be ready for compiling or modifying for your own needs.<br>
   Check "unilink.h" and "unilink.c".

+<a id="debugging"></a>
+## Debugging

+The firmware has different levels of debugging the Unilink data, see unilink.h.<br>
+- "DebugSpi" enables a 4KB buffer that will store all SPI data as it was received or sent.
+Useful when debugging.
+- "DebugLevel" will show internal Unilink protocol data.
+0 is disabled, 1-3 enable the different verbose levels.
+- "DebugLog" will display the unilink frames in a readable format.
+It has two additional modifiers:
+	- "LogFormat" will split the data frames within brackets, so the data and checksums can be read easier.
+	- "OnlyLog" will disable the slave interface and set the device in sniffer mode.
+In this mode it can output the dialog between the ICS a CD changer.

+The debugging data is sent by the serial port and also throught the SWO pin.
+As I used a logic analyzer to sniff the Unilink and serial data and view everything in real time, I had to set up the serial in different speeds depending on "Debuglevel".<br>
+This way I could see the data easier.
+- Debuglevel=1: 9600
+- Debuglevel=2: 38400
+- Debuglevel=2: 57600

 <a id="connections"></a>
 ## Connections